The coronavirus vaccination rollout is proving complicated as Maine works to overcome federal hurdles and inoculate the broader population.

 The two approved vaccines in use right now are both mRNA vaccines, meaning they use genetic material present in all cells that sends instructions to cells on how to make a piece of a protein unique to the coronavirus.
 The body responds by producing antibodies that fight off what it believes is an infection, producing the immune response.

-One of the biggest outstanding questions about the vaccines is whether they keep you from getting sick outright or if they only prevent the symptoms of the virus, meaning you could still be infected once vaccinated and pass it on to others.
+It could be some time before social distancing recommendations relax, however.
+One of the biggest outstanding questions about the vaccines is whether they keep you from getting the virus outright or if they only prevent symptoms of the virus, meaning you could still harbor the virus and pass it onto others.
+Maine still requires masking and social distancing in public.

 What are the side effects of the vaccine?

-I had to cancel my vaccine appointment.
-How quickly do I need to reschedule?
+I got my first Pfizer or Moderna dose but needed to cancel my second appointment.
+How quickly should I reschedule?

 The first dose of the Pfizer vaccine needs to be given within 21 days of the first shot, compared to 28 days for the Moderna vaccine.
 The U.S. CDC has said in special circumstances that the second dose of a vaccine can be given within four to six weeks after the first dose.
 But the best way to get the vaccines’ efficacy rates of 94 to 95 percent has been to get the second dose within the prescribed timeframe.